Dune-jr/teeworlds/readme.md

 --------

-Teeworlds fully supports two build systems: bam and CMake.
-Below are instructions to build it for the major operating systems.
+Teeworlds supports two build systems: bam and CMake.
+Below are build instructions for the major operating systems.

 Building on Linux or macOS